eventB-Soton/Rodin-Bundles/README.md

 bundles.
 Individual bundle can be built by running *mvn clean verify* within the corresponding folder.

-We recommend you to install Atelier-B provers (via Atelier-B Update Site) and Relevant filter (from the Rodin Plug-ins update site) to enhance your proof experience.
+We recommend that you install the Atelier-B provers (via Atelier-B Update Site) and the Relevance Filter plug-in (from the Rodin Plug-ins update site) to enhance your proof experience.